 The Counseling Center has trained counselors available to provide emergency and ongoing support to survivors of sexual violence.
 They can assist with questions regarding sexual assault, and they can provide information regarding available resources.
 Confidential reporting means that the information provided to the confidential advisor will be maintained by the advisor in confidence, and the student’s name or other identifying information will not be shared with any person or department other than, in limited circumstances the University’s legal counsel, unless the student consents to the disclosure of his or her name.
 In the event that there is substantial risk of ongoing harm to the student, the campus community or the general public, the advisor may share information only as necessary to prevent such future harm.

 The University is committed to ongoing awareness of sexual assault and misconduct issues for members of the campus community.
 All new students and new employees are required to complete training on preventing sexual and interpersonal violence.

-The University maintains several programs designed to eliminate sexual assault and misconduct including: RAD (Rape Aggression Defense), Alcohol EDU, specialized training for resident assistants, campus workshops on sexual assault and bystander training, and other programs for student-athletes and fraternity and sorority members.
+The University maintains several programs designed to eliminate sexual assault and misconduct including: RAD (Rape Aggression Defense), Alcohol EDU, Haven: Understanding Sexual Assault, specialized training for resident assistants, campus workshops on sexual assault and bystander training, and other programs for student-athletes and fraternity and sorority members.